Sales prospecting workflow for Tallyfy

 task

-Execute your first touchpoint using the channel most appropriate for your prospect.
-For email outreach, send during optimal hours (Tuesday-Thursday, 9-11am local time).
-For phone calls, prepare a brief voicemail script.
-For LinkedIn, personalize your connection request.
-Log the outreach attempt in your CRM with timestamp and notes.
-Set a reminder for follow-up if no response within 48-72 hours.
+Send your first touchpoint using whichever channel makes the most sense for this prospect.
+For email, send during the best windows - Tuesday through Thursday, 9-11am in their local time zone.
+For phone calls, have a brief voicemail script ready so you're not fumbling if they don't pick up.
+For LinkedIn, personalize your connection request instead of using the default message.
+Log the outreach attempt in your CRM with a timestamp and any relevant notes.
+Set a reminder to follow up if you don't hear back within 48-72 hours.

 5